rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 #endif
 ```

-`config` flags are encouraged, so this can be defined at the top level compile time
+`config` flags are encouraged, so this can be defined at the top-level compile time

 ```
 #ifdef CONFIG_WIFI_V6